-Let's jump in to the most common example, requesting reviews after purchase.
-We can start to set that up by clicking Edit flow so that we're taken to our product review request flow page, which looks like below:
+Let's jump into the most common example, requesting reviews after purchase.
+We can start to set that up by clicking Edit flow so that we're taken to our post-purchase review request flow page, which looks like below:

 Here, I can see three parts that make up a flow:

 The trigger is what kicks off the flow; when a customer does this, they are put into this flow and will start to make their way through the different parts.
 Each flow has a different trigger.

 For example, you can choose between order fulfilled and order delivered to trigger our post-purchase review request flow.